Australian paradox: Reaction

 In April 2017, an update of all available Australian added sugars consumption data titled "Declining consumption of added sugars and sugar-sweetened beverages in Australia: a challenge for obesity prevention" was published in the American Journal of Clinical Nutrition.
 The analysis concluded "In Australia, 4 independent data sets confirmed shorter- and longer-term declines in the availability and intake of added sugars, including those contributed by SSBs (Sugar Sweetened Beverages)."

-Independent analyses by Australian researchers including Ridoutt and colleagues at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and Lei and colleagues also concluded that Australians consumed less added sugars in the years 2011-12 than they did in 1995.
+Independent analyses by Australian researchers including Ridoutt and colleagues at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and Lei and colleagues also concluded that Australians consumed less added sugars in the years 2011–12 than they did in 1995.

-In December 2017, the Australian Bureau of Statistics published a comparison of free sugars consumption using Australia's 1995 National Nutrition Survey and 2011/2 Australian Health Survey titled "CONSUMPTION OF ADDED SUGARS - A COMPARISON OF 1995 TO 2011-12".
-Its main conclusion was "Between 1995 and 2011-12, Australians had a relative decrease in their consumption of free sugars, with the average proportion of dietary energy from free sugars declining from 12.5% to 10.9%."
+In December 2017, the Australian Bureau of Statistics published a comparison of free sugars consumption using Australia's 1995 National Nutrition Survey and 2011/12 Australian Health Survey titled "CONSUMPTION OF ADDED SUGARS – A COMPARISON OF 1995 TO 2011–12".
+Its main conclusion was "Between 1995 and 2011–12, Australians had a relative decrease in their consumption of free sugars, with the average proportion of dietary energy from free sugars declining from 12.5% to 10.9%."
+For reference, the World Health Organization has strongly recommended that adults and children reduce daily intake of free sugars to less than 10% of their total energy intake, and that an intake level below 5% or 25 grams would provide additional health benefits.